forwards/website_source/content/data.md

 - Overwhelmingly, 80.0% of respondents self-identified as either having a completed or in-progress doctorate degree.

-- 16.5% of the respondents self-identified as being located outside of Europe or North America.
+- 16.5% of the respondents self-identified as being located outside of Europe and North America.

 <br>